Accessing databases that support ODBC from Rexx by using Rexx/SQL

 • --with-rexxlibdir=/usr/local/regina/lib

-5. Next you need to define the configure options which tell Rexx/SQL which database driver you are going to use and where to find it.
-We are building Rexx/SQL with the unixODBC Driver Manager as:
+5. Next, you need to define the configure options that tell Rexx/SQL which database driver you're going to use and where to find it.
+We're building Rexx/SQL with the unixODBC Driver Manager as:

 • This means Rexx/SQL will work with any ODBC driver installed under unixODBC.

-• Easysoft ODBC drivers come with the unixODBC driver manager and this is the most flexible way to use ODBC drivers with Rexx/SQL.
+• Easysoft ODBC drivers include the unixODBC Driver Manager and this is the most flexible way to use ODBC drivers with Rexx/SQL.

-The unixODBC Driver Manager distributed with Easysoft ODBC drivers is installed by default into /usr/local/easysoft/unixODBC.
-If you already have unixODBC installed you need to locate it (commonly it is installed in /usr/local).
+The unixODBC Driver Manager distributed with Easysoft ODBC drivers is installed into /usr/local/easysoft/unixODBC, by default.
+If you already have unixODBC installed, you need to locate it (normally it's installed in /usr/local).

 You need the following configure options to tell Rexx/SQL where to find unixODBC: